jer-martin/routinely/docs/Sprint4.md

 ## Backend Documentation

 The prupose of this API is to retrieve and create User data.
-This includes user Login / creation as well as retreiving the users calender and customization settings.
-The APi is written in Golang with the GIN framework and is still in development.
+This includes user Login / Creation as well as retreiving the users saved events.
+The APi is written in Golang with the GIN framework using a MySQL database.
 Currently you can get a list of users, create users and find users.
+Event creation is also complete and functions include createEvent,getEvents, and deleteEvents.
+Events are specific to user.
 The api is reached at the ednpoint: "/api".

+The database is in MySQL and is hosted on the cloud to make usage and testing easier.It is hosted on a free service called "CleverCloud" and will allow a maximum of 5 users at one time to access the database.
+Any instance of the app running will count as a user so maximum 5 users can use the app at a time with the possibility of scaling up if neccessary.
+The reason we chose to host on the cloud is to make it so you only need the base code to run everything , as setting up your own mock database to get functionality is too difficult.
+No work is required on the users end as simply running the code will connect to the database automatically.

 Here is a list of a few completed endpoints:

 ```